libliflin/gOOQ/README.md

 ## this project is currently under design.

+### I'm going to have to abandon this project until I find a way to use go's mixins and structs to accomplish my goal of static typing grammars in Go.

 For nulls, go has a [comma ok](https://golang.org/doc/effective_go.html#maps) idiom, which is why each field access will need to be a method.